BrittanyDeventer/Learning/LLProgram/README.txt

 ** This is not meant to be workable on github, it is simply for showcase purposes.
+Most filepaths have been omitted.
 Thank you.